-- 340. According to the Disaster Protection Act, the financial resources for the implementation of the National Programme for Disaster Protection 2014-2018 are being provided through the budgets of the respective ministries and government departments and through budgetary relations of the municipalities with the central budget, stipulated by the State Budget of the Republic of Bulgaria Act for the respective year. - 341.
-Each ministry and local government authorities responsible for a specific activity under the program must have up-to-date estimates of the necessary costs for activities in the field of their commitments to program implementation.
-Each institution is expected to specify which policy and program-related activities will receive financial support. - 342.
-The funds for the implementation of the program need to be budgeted by the respective budget spenders.
+263. According to the Disaster Protection Act, the financial resources for the implementation of the National Programme for Disaster Protection 2014-2018 are being provided through the budgets of the respective ministries and government departments and through budgetary relations of the municipalities with the central budget, stipulated by the State Budget of the Republic of Bulgaria Act for the respective year.

+264. Each ministry and local government authorities responsible for a specific activity under the program must have up-to-date estimates of the necessary costs for activities in the field of their commitments to the program implementation.
+Each institution is expected to specify which policy and program-related activities will receive financial support.

+265. The funds for the implementation of the program need to be budgeted by the respective budget spenders.
 They must be declared by ministries and agencies each year during the budgetary procedure for the year in question.
-Pursuant to Article 56 of the Disaster Protection Act, the Interdepartmental Commission for Restoration and Assistance to the Council of Ministers adopts a decision to provide funds from the reserve for contingencies and/or emergency expenditures in the part for prevention, containment, and overcoming of consequences of disasters and controls their target spending.
-The decision of the commission is approved by the CoM. - 343.
-The Council of Ministers sets a limit at least 15 percent of the funds under the contingency and/or urgent expenditures for prevention, containment, and overcoming of consequences of disasters to finance: disaster risk reduction activities preventive activities and preparedness response activities as complementary funding to the approved budget of the relevant competent authority and/or to funds from other sources.
-The financial, material and technical support for disaster protection is provided by the budgets of ministries and state bodies, municipal budgets, commercial companies and sole entrepreneurs for their properties, the structural funds of the EU, and other sources.
+Pursuant to Article 56 of the Disaster Protection Act, the Interdepartmental Commission for Restoration and Assistance to the Council of Ministers adopts a decision to allocate funds from the reserve for contingencies and/or emergency expenditures in the part for prevention, control, and overcoming of consequences of disasters and controls their target spending.
+The decision of the commission is approved by the Council of Ministers.

+266. The Council of Ministers sets a limit of at least 15 percent of the funds under the contingency and/or emergency spending for prevention, control, and overcoming of consequences of disasters to finance: preventive and preparedness response activities for disaster risk reduction as complementary funding to the approved budget of the relevant competent authority and/or to funds provided from other sources.
+The finances and material for disaster protection is provided by the budgets of ministries and agencies, municipal budgets, commercial companies and sole entrepreneurs for their properties, the structural funds of the EU, and other sources.